 So that’s the big risk with the 5/1 ARM.
 If you don’t plan to sell or refinance before those first five years are up, the 30-year fixed may be the better choice.

-Although, if you sell or refinance within say seven or eight years, the 5/1 ARM could still make sense given the savings realized during the fist five years.
+Although, if you sell or refinance within say seven or eight years, the 5/1 ARM could still make sense given the savings realized during the first five years.
 And most people either sell or refinance within 10 years.

 Just be sure you can actually handle a larger monthly mortgage payment should your rate adjust higher.
+And realize that refinancing won’t always be an option – you may not qualify, or rates may be too expensive to justify a refi.
+It’s never a guarantee.

-If you plan to actually pay off your mortgage, an ARM could be a bad idea unless you seriously luck out with rate adjustments.
+If you actually plan to pay off your mortgage, an ARM could be a bad idea unless you seriously luck out with rate adjustments.
 Or you serially refinance and pay extra to shorten the amortization period.
-Otherwise there’s a good chance you’ll pay a lot more than you would have had you gone with the 30-year fixed.
+Otherwise, there’s a good chance you’ll pay a lot more than you would have had you gone with the 30-year fixed.

 However, if you’re a savvy investor and have a healthy risk-appetite, the 5/1 ARM could mean some serious savings, especially if the extra money is invested somewhere else with a better return for your money.

 Five years not enough for you?
 Check out the 30-year fixed vs. the 7-year ARM, which provides another two years of interest rate stability.
+The rate may not be as low, but you’ll get a little more time before that first rate adjustment.